vpontual/readme-generator/README.md

   ## Questions

-  For any additional questions, feel free to reach out to me at veepee@duck.com.
-You can also check out my GitHub profile: [vpontual](https://github.com/vpontual)
+  For any additional questions, feel free to reach out to me at look@me.
+You can also check out my GitHub profile: [vip](https://github.com/vip)